1920 Falls Eight

 The Falls Eight next appeared in 1944, when in unrestored condition, it was given to a young Bruce Mohs as a present for his 12th birthday.
 The car remained with Mohs for several decades.

-Hill then sold the Falls Eight to its next owner, who had it restored in 1999.
 The sparkling car was then shown at the Pebble Beach Concours d’Elegance.

 Thereafter the Falls Eight returned to its racing career with well-known west coast owners and racers Steven and Carla Marvin.
 The Marvins raced the Falls Eight various west coast venues including the Monterey Historics for several years.